 Well, let's find out!
-In this project, you get to explore patterns and trends in over 100 years worth of Nobel Prize winners.
 What characteristics do the prize winners have?
 Which country gets it most often?
 And has anybody gotten it twice?
 It's up to you to figure this out.

 The dataset used in this project is from The Nobel Foundation on Kaggle.

 - 3USA dominance